-- measurements to be 5 % or < 10 Wm for $Q{\rm H}$ and 15 % or < 30 Wm for $Q{\rm E}$ .
-Additional uncertainty is added to the measured fluxes by the lack in energy balance closure.
-When this is taken into account there is a significant difference between the $Q{\rm H{Hybrid}}$ and $Q{\rm H{EC,EBC}}$ for ITP on 6 August.
-On 5 August (ITP) and 6 August (UBT) the deviation of fluxes may still be explained by measurement errors and by shortcomings in the - energy balance closure scheme.
-Indeed, there is no indication to assume scalar similarity between temperature and moisture transport (Ruppert et al., 2006; Mauder et al., 2007).
+2006; Mauder et al., 2007).
 Therefore, additional research, such as high-resolution atmospheric modelling studies, need to be carried out in order to determine the contributions of $Q{\rm H}$ and $Q{\rm E}$ to the "missing" energy.
-It should be noted that all modelled fluxes and measurements - have errors, so that there is no absolute way of knowing which method produces the best flux estimates.
+It should be noted that all modelled fluxes and measurements have errors, so that there is no absolute way of knowing which method produces the best flux estimates.
 The incorporation of surface fluxes into a regional circulation model may give some insight into whether modelled surface atmosphere interactions lead to realistic atmospheric flow patterns.

-The large negative and potentially unreasonable night-time $Q{\rm H}$ -fluxes that are modelled for ITP are owed to the bulk formulation, strong surface winds and a large temperature gradient between the surface and the air at measurement height.
+The large negative and potentially unreasonable night-time $Q{\rm H}$ -fluxes that are modelled for ITP on 6 August are owed to a frozen soil and strong surface winds that lead to an overestimation of the temperature gradient, delayed reaction of the surface model and resulted in a potential underestimation of modelled surface temperatures and thus surface fluxes.